-The information below includes features on Inventory Setup in NAV 2013 that I most commonly field questions about.
+The information below includes features on Inventory Setup in NAV that I most commonly field questions about.
 Our recollection of the inventory setup decisions that were made during the initial NAV implementation can become cloudy as the years pass.
-A periodic review of the inventory configurations within your database can help you gain a tighter grasp on inventory processing, reporting and reconciliation.
+A periodic review of the inventory configurations within your database can help you gain a tighter grasp on inventory processing, reporting, and reconciliation.

-Automatic Cost Posting (Inventory Setup) – A check mark in the “Automatic Cost Posting” field indicates that an inventory related posting should hit the general ledger at the same time as the inventory sub-ledger.
+Automatic Cost Posting (Inventory Setup) – A checkmark in the “Automatic Cost Posting” field indicates that an inventory-related posting should hit the general ledger at the same time as the inventory sub-ledger.
 Most of the time, it makes sense to have this setting turned on as the general ledger is kept up-to-date with the inventory ledger.
-On rare occasions this setting is left disabled for performance reasons.
+On rare occasions, this setting is left disabled for performance reasons.
 In such cases, a periodic batch posting routine must be run monthly (at least) to keep the inventory and general ledgers in sync.

 Expected Cost Posting (Inventory Setup) –At the most basic level, enabling the “Expected Cost Posting” setting indicates that you’d like the value of inventory that is not yet invoiced to be included in your balance sheet.
 NAV’s posting group setup includes an “Inventory Interim Account” which, when used, temporarily holds inventory “expected” value until the point at which the item’s actual cost is known.
 As an example, when an item is received on a purchase order, the “Inventory Interim Account” is debited.
 Later, when the vendor’s invoice arrives and is posted, NAV will reverse the posting to the interim account and debit the main inventory account with the “actual” inventory value.
-This allows you to break “expected” and “actual” inventory value into different G/L accounts for reporting purposes.
+This allows you to break “expected” and “actual” inventory values into different G/L accounts for reporting purposes.

 Automatic Cost Adjustment (Inventory Setup) –Enabling this feature allows NAV to keep inventory costing as accurate as possible in real-time.
 In older versions of NAV, this setup field did not exist.
 Back then, the “Adjust Cost – Item Entries” routine needed to be manually run (at least monthly) so that NAV could make any necessary inventory costing adjustments.
 With the “Automatic Cost Adjustment” feature enabled, NAV will kick off a mini-run of the “Adjust Cost – Item Entries” routine for a specific inventory item when a user makes a posting against that item.
 For performance reasons, the “Automatic Cost Adjustment” setting allows you to define how far back in time NAV will consider making an adjustment.
 That said, I normally advise our end-users to think of this setting as either being turned on (by setting the field’s value to “always”) or turned off (by setting the field’s value to “never”).
-Enabling this feature can slow inventory posting performance slightly, but in my experience it’s worth the added benefit of achieving more real-time inventory costing.
+Enabling this feature can slow inventory posting performance slightly, but in my experience, it’s worth the added benefit of achieving more real-time inventory costing.

 Prevent Negative Inventory (Inventory Setup/Item Card) –As we all know, having an inventory item with a negative on-hand quantity is not possible in reality.
 That said, some of our customers do allow inventory to go negative on occasion.
 This situation typically occurs when the shipping department gets ahead of the receiving department with their postings.
 For other customers, negative inventory is strictly forbidden.
-The “Prevent Negative Inventory” feature in NAV 2013 allows the flexibility (at the item level) of dis-allowing postings that would drive an inventory item’s quantity on-hand into negative territory.
-In past versions of NAV, this feature was commonly added as a customization.
-Now, in NAV 2013 the functionality exists out of the box.
+The “Prevent Negative Inventory” feature in NAV allows the flexibility (at the item level) of dis-allowing postings that would drive an inventory item’s quantity on-hand into negative territory.
+In past versions of NAV, this feature was commonly added as customization.
+Now, in NAV the functionality exists out of the box.
 Enabling this feature can prevent inventory valuation issues and help keep a more accurate record of inventory quantity on hand.